 DMS providers that have been around for a long time are exposing dealerships to unnecessary security risks.
-The local servers needed to run site-premised systems are vulnerable to physical breech, natural disaster, unauthorized tampering, and intentional destruction.
+The local servers needed to run site-premised systems are vulnerable to physical breach, natural disaster, unauthorized tampering, and intentional destruction.
 As long as the personal information of customers is stored on site, it’s at risk of being lost or stolen.
-With cloud-based providers, that information is kept on more than one server and the server is stored off site, where it’s protected by the industry’s best cyber security professionals.
+With cloud-based providers, that information is kept on more than one server and the server is stored off-site, where it’s protected by the industry’s best cybersecurity professionals.
 And, the best cloud software companies follow strict security guidelines, including SSAE 16 requirements, put in place by the American Institute of Certified Public Accountants.

 3. Limited System and Data Access

 Cloud-based DMS platforms give dealerships better access to their systems and their data.
 Because they can be securely accessed anywhere that you have an Internet connection, those systems are available anytime, day or night.
 And, because cloud-based platforms are connected to the web, all DMS data changes are reflected throughout the entire system in real time.
 Better access to the system and its data means that dealers and managers can monitor their businesses from anywhere, using real-time data to make better business decisions.